ocp-power-automation/ocp4-upi-powervs/README.md

 Following is the recommended instance config for the helper node that will be deployed with RHEL 8.0 (or later) image.
 - Helper node (bastion) - 2vCPUs, 16GB RAM, 200 GB Disk
-- If NFS storage is requested, then additional 300 GB Disk is used
+- Additional 300 GB Disk for NFS storage (This is the default)

 # OCP Install